Best Cameras & Gear for Vietnam Street Photography

 Pocketable

 40mm equivalent in a genuine shirt pocket.
 APS-C sensor, snap focus that locks onto a distance zone rather than hunting, and a body so small it stops registering as a camera to bystanders.
+The HDF edition adds a built-in Highlight Diffusion Filter that softens harsh highlights — perfect for Vietnam's brutal midday sun and neon-lit night markets.
 The purist's choice.
 No zoom, no interchangeable lens, no compromise on discretion.
-Takes exceptional images and fits where nothing else does.

 28mm Wide